We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The saddle on the Cannondale Bad Boy 1 comes with an integrated LED light which is USB rechargeable.
 Therefore, you will always be noticed at night.

 The Bad Boy 1 is a fantastic urban and commuting bike that will not cause you to break the bank too much.
-This is the most expensive model in the Bad Boy line of models, but it comes with the best specs.
 The components chosen are of fantastic quality and will keep working for a long time even with daily use.

 The frame and fork play an important role in the overall feel of a bike.
 Cannondale has designed a frame that will put you in a low riding position with weight planted on the front wheel.
 This position will help you ride fast and aggressively through the streets if you so choose, but may not be comfortable over long distances.
 After all, this is an urban and commuting bike and not intended for long tours.